 Salmon Croquettes are crisp, crunchy bundles of deliciousness for a quick dinner.
 Another plus is a few ingredients, canned pink salmon, eggs, minced onion, and saltine cracker crumbs.
 My mother prepared the noon meal for a halfway house in the town where I grew up in the late 60s and early 70s.
 I remember she would make Salmon C roquettes every Friday.

-Southern Potato Salad , family gatherings are not the same without Mama's potato salad, cubed potatoes, chopped onions, chopped dill pickles, chopped boiled eggs, and mayonnaise with a little mustard.
-The secret to my Mom's potato salad is in how you cook the potatoes.
+Each Southerner loves their potato salad recipes so much so that you will see it served at any gathering imaginable, potlucks, holidays, family reunions, graduation parties and the list goes on.
+POTLUCK POTATO SALAD Family gatherings just aren't the same without Mama's potato salad, which includes cubed potatoes, chopped onions, diced dill pickles, chopped boiled eggs, and mayonnaise with a little touch of mustard.
+The secret to my Mom's potato salad is how you cook the potatoes.
 She always said you have to cook them with a tablespoon of salt in the water.
+Another tip she had was to start with them in cold water.
 She told me you can never get the right flavor in the potatoes if you don't.
 She is correct.
 It makes all the difference in the overall flavor of the potato salad.
+Although her recipe called for Miracle Whip Salad Dressing, you can also use mayonnaise.
+I started making it with mayonnaise after I married.
+Sometimes, I will make it with...

 Homemade Pimento Cheese and Homemade Chicken Salad {Did You Know August is Officially National Sandwich Month?}